ncode-repo/mindtree-bcsg/README.md

 mindtree-bcsg
 =============

-Repo for Tools created by mindtree-bcsg team
+Repo for Tools created tools to automate mundane tasks